Burtony3/OptimalSpacecraftTrajectories.jl/src/HW/hw3.md

 **Problem Statement** Visually, where is the global minimum?
 :::

-Looking specifically at the density of the countour lines, indicates a region around $[1,\, 1]$ being the minimum.
+Looking specifically at the density of the contour lines, indicates a region around $[1,\, 1]$ being the minimum.

 ### Part 1.3
 ::: box